chartjunk/NLog.LoggingContext/README.md

 ```

 ## Main features
-### Enrich your log entries with IDs...
+### Enrich your log entries with `ScopeIds`...
-...that are uniform within a block of code:
+...that are uniform within blocks of code:

 ```C#
 using(new LoggingScope("MyScope"))